lemocla/Codzilla/documentation/userstoriestesting.md

 	  ![preferences](screenshots/my_profile2.png)

 *****
-- ## **As a returning user, I want to reset my password if I forgot it so that I can access my account**
+- ## **As a returning user, I want to reset my password if I forget it so that I can access my account**

   - ### **Acceptance criteria**
 	- When on the login page, the link to reset the password is displayed
 	- When I click on the reset your password link, a modal form is displayed
 	- When I enter my email address and my address is valid
 	- When I click on submit, I am redirected to the login page and a flash message is displayed
-	- Once I receive my email and that I open it in time, I am redirected to a page where I can enter my new password and confirm this new password,
+	- Once I receive my email and I open it in time, I am redirected to a page where I can enter my new password and confirm this new password,
-	- If both password match, when I click submit I am redirected to the landing page.
+	- If both passwords match, when I click submit I am redirected to the landing page.
     - **Results**: Pass

 	 ![password reset](screenshots/reset_password.png)